If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 In fact, I know quite a few people who have actually saved money (and a lot of time) by moving everything over to Kajabi.
 So, it ultimately boils down to what features you want in your online course platform.

-That being said, Kajabi’s starting price is steep and Thinkific vs Kajabi has a much more beginner friendly pricing.
+That being said, Kajabi’s starting price is steep and Thinkific vs Kajabi has a more beginner friendly pricing.

 Kajabi vs Thinkific - Final Verdict